ITM University (Gwalior): Campus

 ITM University is located at a highly visible site on NH 75 in the city of Gwalior, Madhya Pradesh.
 Each department has its own building with laboratory, library and computer facilities.
 The 'NAAD' amphitheater has a seating capacity of more than 3000 people is being used for cultural and co-curricular activities of the Institutes.
 The university has four Boy's hostel for men one hostel for women.
 The hostels are called Nalanda, Narmada, Sadipani, Shantiniketan and Girls Cottage.
 They have 120, 320, 320, 200, and 120 beds respectively.
 The mess halls also have two blocks of mess halls.
 Their dining halls are approximately 26,000 square feet with a semi-mechanized system of cooking, having enough space for dining & mess facility for 600 & 520 respectively persons at a time.
 The campus also has an auditorium, on-campus nursing home and a 24-hour functional OPD, a gymnasium along with badminton, volleyball, handball, basketball courts & Indoors's play.
-ITM University recently opened the gates of new building named Dheeraj Gurjar Block.
+ITM University recently opened the gates of new building named J.C.Bose Block.